yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/data-manipulation.md

 ## Delete rows

 The DELETE statement in SQL is used to remove one or more rows from a table based on a specified condition.
-This operation is crucial for maintaining and managing the integrity of data within a database.
+This operation is crucial for maintaining and managing the integrity of data in a database.

 {{<tip>}}
 To remove entire tables or databases you use the DROP statement.
 The DELETE statement allows for more granular control by targeting specific records.